nullpass/sh-psl/README.md

 Public-able code, /bin/sh

-This repo contains shell code I've written which is not covered by an NDA and is safe for publish.
+This repo contains shell code I've written which is not covered by an NDA and is safe for publish. <br>

-As with all code, though, use at your own risk.
+**As with all code, though, use at your own risk.**

 fixPerms.sh - Fix file and directory permissions of a web-accessible path.